0xProject/pm/README.md

-## 0x Labs Ecosystem Developer and Governance Meetings
+## 0x Labs Developer and Governance Meetings
 ### Purpose
 This meeting is a monthly gathering of the individuals who are building decentralized applications on, and driving the governance of, the 0x protocol.
 The typical agenda includes:
 * Reviewing the 0x Labs development roadmap and updates